Vectorized/Aris/README.md

 You can even use this to create complex animated SVGs. ;)

+### Lazy Loading

+This is just a bonus feature to make making single-page-apps easier.

+- `HTML.load(file0, file1, ...).done(fn)`
+  Loads (.js, .css) files, then execute the done function `fn` (optionally).
+  The files are downloaded asynchronously in parallel, but attached to the webpage in the specified order.
+  Each file will be only loaded **once**.
+  The done function is **always executed once per load call**,
+  *irregardless* of whether the files have been loaded previously.

+  The files are treated accordingly with their file extension.
+  To force a file to be treated as a JS or CSS file, prefix the url with (`js:` or `css:`):
+  `js: js/main` (whitespace around the `:` is ignored)

+  CSS files will be **auto-magically** prefixed.

+  Lazily loaded JS can be [debugged easily](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Debug_eval_sources) in modern browsers,
+  as we auto-prepend the sourceURL directive to the JS files.

+### Hash Routing

+This is just a bonus feature to make making single-page-apps easier.

+- `HTML.route("#path/to/page/anchor", fn)`
+  Attaches the function `fn` to `#path/to/page/anchor`.

+- `HTML.route.go("#path/to/page/anchor")`
+  Executes the function attached to `#path/to/page/anchor`.

+- `HTML.route.go("#path/to/page/:anchor")`
+  Attemps to execute the function attached to the path.
+  The prefix `:` on the path component denotes that it is is default option.
+  If the visitor has visited `#path/to/page/one`, or if the address bar points to `#path/to/page/one`, it will execute the function attached to `#path/to/page/one`.
+  Otherwise, it will execute the function attached to `#path/to/page/anchor`.

+- `HTML.route.go("#:path/:to/:page")`
+  You can prefix any path component with ":" to mark it as the default option.

+- `HTML.route.go()`
+  Attempts to execute the function attached to the path in the address bar.
+  (i.e. `window.location.hash`)

 ## Why use Aris?

-Just use Aris.
-Seriously.

-Aris will save you precious time, effort, and brain space.
+Aris saves you time, effort, and brain space.

-Your code will be shorter, cleaner, and more performant.
+If you think something else is better, feel free to use them and do your own comparisons.

 ## Advantages

 - Just plain old JS.
 - Zero dependencies.
-- No tooling needed.
+- Zero tooling.
-- Easy.
-Learn once, use forever.
+- Learn once, use forever.
 - Automagic CSS prefixing.
 - Fast.

 ## Performance

-Aris performs with *so* little overhead, it's *as if* you have written that HTML and CSS in plain text.
+Very fast.
+If anything lags, it is probably something else.

 ## Support

-Aris is actively maintained and constantly tested against all major browsers.
+Aris is actively maintained and constantly tested against all major browsers (even IE).

-If you have any suggestions, questions, or bug reports, we will be very glad to help.
+If you have any suggestions, questions, or bug reports, raise an issue.

 ## FAQ

 - **How does Aris help me create high-performance user interfaces?**

-  Our approach to speed is simply to allow easy creation of complex HTML, with minimal overhead.
-  Instead of changing the contents of many DOM elements, one after another,
-  you will just create and set the combined HTML in one go.

-  This minimizes reflows.

-  If you know what you are doing, this will be faster than DOM-diffing.

-  Because Aris is just plain old Javascript, all HTML creation is extremely close to the metal,
+  Aris is just plain old Javascript, all HTML generation is close to the metal.
-  fully leveraging the native optimized compiled machine code of the JS engine.

-  This is much faster than using templating systems based on regex.

-- **Why another JS library/framework?
-How does this compare to \<insert name here\>?**

-  The existing solutions in the JS community are simply **not** good enough.
-  Many of them require you to call functions everywhere and remember to provide the correct arguments in order.
-  Many of them pollute the namespace of short variable names unnecessarily.
-  Many of them require tooling to work well.
-  Many of them are just not good enough.
+  Use Aris to generate complex HTML and update the only the elements you need.

-  Just use Aris and you will quickly understand why.
+  This minimizes reflows and you will have a snappy user interface.

-  We adopt a no-compromise approach for Aris.
-Every part is meticulously and purposefully crafted.
-  We aim for a minimal code size, but not at the cost of completeness and ease of use.

 - **What does Aris stands for?**